panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ## 5. Conclusion

-Node.js supports ES modules when the module extension is `.mjs`, the nearest folder of the module has a `package.json` containing `{ “type”: “module” }`, or when using --
+Node.js supports ES modules when the module extension is `.mjs`, or the nearest folder of the module has a `package.json` containing `{ “type”: “module” }`.

 Then you can import modules using:

-* Relative path, e.g. `import modules from './module.js'`
+* Relative path, e.g. `import module from './module.js'`
-* Absolute path, e.g. `import module from 'file://abs/path/module.js'`
+* Absolute path, e.g. `import module from 'file:///abs/path/module.js'`
 * Modules installed in `node_modules`, e.g. `import lodash from 'lodash-es'`
 * Or built-in Node.js modules like `import fs from 'fs'`.